yogi-appiness/flutter_desktop_demo/README.md

 - Forgot password where users can reset their password if the name and username provided correctly
 - User session is stored once logged in until they logout from the application.
 - When the app is starting up, checks for any valid user session and then logs in that user into the application
 - User dashboard

+## Technical tools
-Built with Flutter (v3.7.1) and MongoDB database (v6.0) Uses Cubit for state management.
+- Built with Flutter (v3.7.1) and MongoDB database (v6.0).
+- Uses Cubit for state management.
-MongoDB plugin handles all the database operations Shared preferences for user session storage
+- MongoDB plugin handles all the database operations.

-## Technical Requirements:
+- Shared preferences for user session storage.

+### Requirements
 - Desktop (Mac, Linux or Windows)
 - VSCode with Flutter SDK installed